How to recycle your computer/s

 No we cannot take these items.
 LCD TVs are ok.

 We cannot pick up less than 10 working Core 2 Duo, Dual Core or Celeron/AMD equivalent computers.

-Melbourne metro areas only, extra fees apply if in rural/remote locations.
+Melbourne metro areas only.
 The minimum pick up fee is $66.

 Monitors - CRT and LCD